grafana/k6-docs/docs/sources/next/misc/archive.md

 ---
 title: 'Archive Command'
-excerpt: 'A k6 archive is simply a tar file with all files needed to execute a k6 test.'
+description: 'A k6 archive is simply a tar file with all files needed to execute a k6 test.'
 weight: 05
 ---